Bankruptcy FAQ

 Can I Obtain Credit After Filing for Bankruptcy?

 Yes.
 In Chapter 7 cases, you can literally obtain credit the next day after filing.
-For Chapter 13 cases, you simply have to get permission from the trustee or court.
-That permission is very often granted, especially if you need to buy a car to get to and from work or if you have other needs.
+You can take steps to buy a car to get to and from work or if you have other needs, and other options for obtaining loans or credit may be available.

 How Often Can I File Bankruptcy?